-Michael Murtaugh is a technologist specialised in community databases, digital archives, and tools for new forms of reading and writing online.
+Michael Murtaugh is a technologist specialized in community databases, digital archives, and tools for new forms of reading and writing online.
 He is a member of Constant, where he is also part of the active archive research project, investigating and developing digital archiving platforms for cultural institutions.

-Interview conducted by Shusha Niederberger, September 15 2018, HeK (House of Electronic Arts Basel):
+Interview conducted by Shusha Niederberger, September 15, 2018, HeK (House of Electronic Arts Basel):